docQodly/docs/docs/language/CollectionClass.md

 #### Example 2

-This example tests that all elements of a collection are of the real type:
+This example tests that all elements of a collection are of the number type:

 ```qs
 var c : collection